rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

  - prepare detailed insights about the guest, and
  - suggest relevant questions for an upcoming episode with the guest.

+👉 Refer to the [`rok_benko_report.md`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/rok_benko_report.md) file for an example of the final report, if the entered guest is *Rok Benko*.

 <br>

 ## 🧐 Problem addressed 🧐